J-sephB-lt-n/recommender-system-notes/README.md

-# Notes of Recommender Systems
+# A Summary of all Major Recommender System Algorithms

 The goal of this document is to provide an overview of all of the major recommendation algorithms.